 Fish farming with aquaponics is a closed-loop system.
 Fish grown inside large tanks excrete waste, which is pumped from the tanks bottom into other tanks.
 The ammonia in the wastewater is converted via bacteria into a form of nitrogen that can feed plants.
 This enriched water can then piped into various planters containing live plants such as leafy greens or other vegetables.
 Cleaned and filtered, the water is then pumped back to the fish tanks.

 Urban gardeners who loves fish may want to consider expanding into aquaponics.
-It may mean substituting a garage and garage doors for a greenhouse, but it could be a healthy and educational addition to your lifestyle.
+It may mean substituting a garage for a greenhouse, but it could be a healthy and educational addition to your lifestyle.